StrikingLoo/strikingloo.github.io/wiki/rambling.md

 Seems like my guess was correct!
 But now I have to wonder.
 What other things are embedded in ancient names, and how many are true knowledge like this one, and how many just lies?
 Man, I love etymology.

+Continuing the etymology walk, I was surprised today to learn that wrens belong to the family Troglodytidae.
+That is to say children of troglodytes.
+Why?
+Wikipedia says "The family name Troglodytidae is derived from troglodyte, which means 'cave-dweller'.
+Wrens get their scientific name from the tendency of some species to forage in dark crevices."
+Interestingly the Spanish name is fully formal as _troglodítido_, though vernacular names abound (_matraquita_ being by far my favorite).

 ---

 So 文句, 文字, 文明 all start with the same kanji, but it's read different every time.
 Namely, もんく、もじ、ぶんめい respectively.
 Seriously, nipponjin?
 That's today's rant.